iseria203056/Connect_by-3/README.md

 # Connect_Game
-Apply AI Gaming comcept to implement a small zero sum game
+Apply AI Gaming concept to implement a small zero sum game

 In this part, the minimax algorithm is applied in this gmae